No. 76 Squadron RAF: First World War

 No. 76 Squadron, RFC was formed at RFC Ripon, Yorkshire for home defence duties on 15 September 1916 in the Yorkshire area, having detachments at Copmanthorpe, Helperby and Catterick.
 It was equipped with Royal Aircraft Factory B.E.2s and B.E.12s, these being replaced by Bristol F.2Bs in 1918.
 The squadron disbanded at Bramham Moor on 13 June 1919, having seen no action during this part of its service life.

 Second World War

 Wellesleys, Hampdens and Ansons

-The squadron was next reformed at RAF Finningley on 12 April 1937 from 'B' Flight of No. 7 Squadron, equipped with Vickers Wellesley bombers.
+The squadron was next reformed at RAF Finningley in April 1937 from 'B' Flight of No. 7 Squadron, equipped with Vickers Wellesley bombers.
 These were replaced by Handley Page Hampdens and Avro Ansons in April 1939, the unit moving to RAF Upper Heyford at the outbreak of war.
-It performed an operational training role until 8 April 1940, when it merged with No. 7 Squadron to form No. 16 Operational Training Unit (OTU).
+It performed an operational training role until April 1940, when it merged with No. 7 Squadron to form No. 16 Operational Training Unit (OTU).